adaptivestone/framework-documentation/docs/13-deploy.md

 # Deploy

-There are mmultiple ways to deploy your app.
+There are multiple ways to deploy your app.

-## On server
+## On a Server

-This is a simplest way.
-There a multiple option there but we are recomending pm2+nginx setup
+This is the simplest way.
+There are multiple options here, but we are recommending a PM2 + Nginx setup.

-### Pm2 setup
+### PM2 Setup

-You need to install pm2 and make it autoload
+You need to install PM2 and make it autoload.

 ```bash
 npm install pm2@latest -g
 pm2 startup
 ```

-Then load you code to server and go to server directory
+Then load your code to the server and go to the server directory.

 ```bash
 NODE_ENV=production pm2 start --name YOUR_APP_NAME src/index.js
 pm2 save
 ```

-That all from nodejs side.
-App already there and listen on a localhost:3000
+That is all from the Node.js side.
+The app is already there and listening on localhost:3300.

-### Nginx setup
+### Nginx Setup

 ```
 server {